Maissa07/hello-world/README.md

 # hello-world
-Hello World repository for Git
+Hello World repository
-This is an example repository for Git it now includes steps for GitHub
+This is an example repository for Git
+It now includes steps for GitHub